Pamela Reddy advises on a full spectrum of high-stakes white collar defense matters and investigations.

 • Clients in a number of cases relating to market abuse, including the first case of insider-dealing prosecuted by the then-named FSA*

-• A foreign state on a UK National Crime Agency investigation into possible money laundering arising from a fraudulent US$500 million transaction and assisting in securing the funds’ return*
+• A foreign state in a UK National Crime Agency investigation into possible money laundering arising from a fraudulent US$500 million transaction and in securing the funds’ return*

-• The CEO of an African oil company on the SFO investigation involving Afren*
+• An African oil company’s CEO on the SFO investigation involving Afren*

 Internal Investigations and General Advice